Zero Day Exploit

 • Sandboxes: Use sandboxing to execute and analyze suspicious files in an isolated environment.

-• Timely Updates: Ensure that systems and applications are updated regularly to mitigate the risk of known vulnerabilities being exploited.
+• Patch Regularly: Ensure that all systems are updated regularly to prevent known vulnerabilities being exploited.

 • Patch Testing: Test software updates in a controlled environment before deploying them to ensure they don’t introduce new vulnerabilities.